AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 # Conclusion

 I've not used metrics to understand how much the team cares about the customer, about the pride they take in their work and the products that they work on.
-This would be an interesting exercise.
+This would be an interesting exercise, but I can imagine that it would be something like a function of some of the metrics discussed in this article.

-And that's a wrap.
-I leave you with this quote below, again by Mark Twain.
+>    "Facts are stubborn, but statistics are more pliable."  ~ Mark Twain

 Keep this quote in mind.
 Your preparation and use of metrics can easily turn into a misuse of these very metrics.
 With firmness of conviction, persistence, and an educational stance of interpreting the metrics, you can avoid this misuse.
-In the past, this has constituted more work than I care to admit.
+In the past, ascertaining and evaluating these metrics has constituted more work than I care to admit.

->    "Facts are stubborn, but statistics are more pliable."

-This article was cut short and only included what I felt are some of the more important points, because "I'm sorry I didn't write less but I ran out of time" keeps ringing in my head (and even then I know its too long).
+I apologise for the length of this article.
+"I'm sorry I didn't write less but I ran out of time".
 I'm curious as to what metrics you have used in the past; please elaborate on your own thoughts either directly (andreas.kacofegitis@gmail.com) or post below.
-The art here is not to know what to do, but when and how you do it; your actions.
+The art here is not to know what to do, but also when and how you do it.
 Instrumenting change is a fun and exciting challenge, but it's probably best to change a little at a time.
 Good luck.